ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-5.md

 ## Step 3.1: Create Pig Script <a id="step3.2"></a>

 In this phase of the tutorial, we create and run a Pig script.
-We will use the Ambari Pig User View.
+We will use the Ambari Pig View.
 Let’s get started…

 ### 3.1.1 Log in to Ambari Pig User Views

-To get to the Ambari Pig User View, click on the User Views icon at top right and select **Pig**:
+To get to the Ambari Pig View, click on the Ambari Views icon at top right and select **Pig**:

 ![Screen Shot 2015-07-21 at 10.12.41 AM](/assets/hello-hdp/ambari_pig_view_lab3.png)